seanwhs/Tutorials/NextJS/Greymatter-PDF/2-CSR.md

 # Part 2: Multi-Threaded Client-Side Rendering via Web Workers

-*(Phase 1 — Core Architecture & High-Performance Rendering)*
+*(Phase 1 — Core Architecture and High-Performance Rendering)*

----

 ## Why this part exists

-In Part 1 we drew a rule: **never parse PDF vector graphics on the browser's main thread**.
-Here's why that rule matters in practice, with an analogy.
+In Part 1 we established a rule: never parse PDF vector graphics on the browser's main thread.
+Here is why, with an analogy.

-Imagine a single waiter (the main thread) who must do two jobs at once: take orders from customers (respond to clicks, scrolling, typing) *and* personally chop vegetables in the back (parse thousands of PDF drawing instructions).
-If the waiter is chopping vegetables, they cannot hear a customer calling for the bill — the whole restaurant appears frozen from the customer's point of view.
+Imagine a single waiter (the main thread) who must do two jobs at once: take orders from customers (respond to clicks, scrolling, typing) and personally chop vegetables in the back (parse thousands of PDF drawing instructions).
+If the waiter is chopping vegetables, they cannot hear a customer calling for the bill — the whole restaurant appears frozen.
 A **Web Worker** is like hiring a second person dedicated only to chopping vegetables, in a separate room, who hands finished plates back to the waiter when ready.
 The waiter stays free to serve customers the entire time.

 Technically: a Web Worker is a background JavaScript thread the browser provides.
-It cannot touch the DOM (the page's visual elements) directly, but it can do CPU-heavy computation and message the main thread when done.
-We'll use one to run **pdf.js** (Mozilla's PDF parsing/rendering engine, distributed as the npm package `pdfjs-dist`), so parsing a 300-page PDF never freezes scrolling or clicking.
+It cannot touch the DOM directly, but it can do CPU-heavy computation and message the main thread when done.
+We use one to run **pdf.js** (Mozilla's PDF parsing/rendering engine, distributed as the npm package `pdfjs-dist`), so parsing a 300-page PDF never freezes scrolling or clicking.

 ---